shumingch/gnome-email-notifications/README.md

 ## Troubleshooting

-1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to your Gnome Online Accounts.
+1. For any errors, try rebooting or signing back in to your Gnome Online Accounts.

-1. If you are getting "Forbidden Error 403" when attempting to view Gmail, you probably are not logged into that Gmail account on your default browser.

 ## Authors